sbcshop/Barcode-Scanner-Breakout-Software/README.md

     <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_com.JPG />

 ## USB-KBW Mode
-In this mode of USB interface, there are two kinds of communication protocols to choose.
-The default mode is USB-KBW, that is, USB keyboard mode, to enable this mode, you need to scan below barcode. using this mode if you open notepad,word amd cmd etc, then scan barcode, barcode is display in these tools
+There are two types of communication protocols to choose from when using the USB interface.
+The default mode is USB-KBW, which simulates a USB keyboard for data transmission to the host. to enable this mode, you need to scan below barcode. using this mode if you open notepad,word amd cmd etc, scan barcode, barcode is display in these tools

    <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_mode.JPG />